Wisdom's Focus Distinguishes the Wise from Fools

 The wise focus on wisdom, but fools chase distractions.

-24 Wisdom is before the face of one who has understanding, but the eyes of a fool wander to the ends of the earth.
+24 Wisdom is the focus of the discerning, but the eyes of a fool wander to the ends of the earth.

 The wise focus on wisdom, but fools chase distractions.